Transformers: The Game: Reception

 Transformers: The Game received mixed reviews upon release.
 GameRankings and Metacritic gave it a score of 57.69% and 55 out of 100 for the PC version; 57.44% and 56 out of 100 for the PlayStation 2 version; 54.38% and 53 out of 100 for the Wii version; 53.49% and 54 out of 100 for the PlayStation 3 version; 52.42% and 52 out of 100 for the Xbox 360 version; and 46.89% and 47 out of 100 for the PSP version.

 In most reviews, graphics and sound effects were praised, IGN's review named the graphics of the Wii version in the time of its release as the best on the system while Peter Cullen's voice acting as Optimus Prime, alongside Frank Welker (Megatron's original voice in the 1984 cartoon) were considered strong points also.
 GameSpot also commended the responsive motion-controls on the Wii.

 However, the various reviewers noted multiple flaws, such as a troublesome camera that tumbled (intended to give an effect of the walking of the Transformers themselves), repetitive missions, and clunky driving in the vehicle modes.
 They also commented that the game was too short and it had an unbalanced difficulty, older gamers finding it too easy, while younger players finding extremely hard to pass certain missions.
 Furthermore, although there were few complaints about it, the main console versions of the game lack multiplayer modes (though there is multiplayer on the DS and PSP versions).
 Hypers Maurice Branscombe commended the game for looking good and comments that "exploration and destruction is fun".
 However, he criticised the game for its "mission objectives that are repetitive and boring".
 He also criticised the combat as poor.

 The game was nominated for the 35th Annie Award title of Best Animated Video Game, but lost to Ratatouille.

+The game shipped about 1 million copies.